Long before he was a contender for the US presidency, Donald Trump was America's most famous and colourful billionaire.

 Soon after, Mr Trump faced accusations that he had pressured a foreign government to dig up dirt on Democratic rival Joe Biden.
 The allegations prompted a Democratic-led impeachment inquiry, and Mr Trump became just the third US president in history to be impeached.

-His 2020 election year has been dominated by the coronavirus pandemic.
-He has faced intense criticism for his handling of the crisis, as the US leads the globe in deaths and infections.
+His 2020 election year was dominated by the coronavirus pandemic.
+He faced intense criticism for his handling of the crisis, as the US leads the globe in deaths and infections.
 The voracious campaigner was even forced to take a break from the trail in October, after he was diagnosed with Covid-19 himself.